Trump administration lays off probationary government workers, warns others of large cuts to come

 “You’re basically harassing your own workforce at the end of the day,” he said.
 “You’re undermining the engine that you want to run.”

-Layoffs are unlikely to yield significant deficit savings.
-When the Congressional Budget Office looked at the issue, it found the government spent $271 billion annually compensating civilian federal workers, with about 60% of that total going to workers employed by the departments of Defense, Homeland Security and Veterans Affairs.

-The government could, in theory, have cut all those workers and still run a deficit of over $1 trillion that would continue to grow as tax revenues are needed to keep up with the growing costs of Social Security and Medicare.

 Thursday’s order was an expansion of previous directions from OPM, which told agencies earlier this week that probationary employees should be fired if they weren’t meeting high standards.
 It’s not clear how many workers are currently in a probationary period.
-According to government data maintained by OPM, as of March 2024, 220,000 workers had less than a year on the job — the most recent data available.
+According to government data maintained by OPM, there were 220,000 workers with under a year on the job as of March 2024, the most data available.

-The firing of probationary employees began earlier this week and has included Consumer Financial Protection Bureau and the Department of Education workers.
+The firing of probationary employees began earlier this week, and it has included workers at the Consumer Financial Protection Bureau and the Department of Education.

 The civilian federal workforce, not including military personnel and postal workers, is made up of about 2.4 million people.
 While about 20% of the workers are in Washington D.C., and the neighboring states of Maryland and Virginia, more than 80% live outside the Capitol region.